grandma-collaboration/grandma-cookbook/doc2/Transcripts_12.md

 Sarah describes this in more detail in her video, “Preliminary alert slack message”.
 This video should have already been viewed by the FAs, as she discusses important nuances that help FAs determine follow-up.

-The transcripts for that video are in Section 8.3.
+The transcripts for that video are in Section 8.3 (Author EDIT: Now Section 12.3).
 A summary of that information is also found in the manual under Section 3.

 I will pause here for questions.
 The next section will go over what to do after you post in the #observations channel.